Depart the U.S. for Naples, Italy. The particulars of your

 will be at your own expense.

-of art treasures, to stroll along the picturesque Borgo Marinaro just
+or to stroll through the picturesque Borgo Marinaro neighborhood, located just

-across from our hotel and to dine on your own at one of the cozy restaurants nearby.
+across from our hotel.
+Tonight, dine on your own in one of the cozy restaurants

 VBT No-Air Package guests:

-to the hotel is on your own.
+staff garments.
+Transfer to the hotel is on your own.
 Please come to the

-meeting dressed in walking gear

-(walking shoes at least) and carry your backpack.
-A taxi from the railway
+meeting dressed in your walking gear and carrying your backpack.
+A taxi from the

-hotel, and the hotel staff will pass your message along to your VBT Trip
+hotel, and the hotel staff will pass your message along to our VBT Trip